-The Company's net income jumped to \cancel{P} 551 million in the first semester of 2009 compared to its 2008 first semester level of P47.8 million.
-Of this increase, \cancel{P} 497 million represented non-recurring income due to the booking of the "excess of fair value over acquisition costs" arising from the Company's purchase of 100% of the capital of Bacnotan Industrial Park Corporation (BIPC).
+The Group's net income surged to $\frac{1}{2}$ 589 million during the first three quarters of 2009 compared to P80.3 million for the same period in 2008.
+Of this increase, $\frac{1}{2}$ 497 million represented non-recurring income due to the booking of the "excess of fair value over acquisition costs", or negative goodwill arising from the Parent Company's purchase of 100% of the capital of BIPC in March.

-The Company is registered with the Board of Investments on November 16, 2005 as a new industry participant with new investments in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Regulation Act) and, as such, continues to enjoy an income tax holiday for five (5) years from November 16, 2005.
+The Parent Company is registered with the Board of Investments on November 16, 2005 as a new industry participant with new investments in storage, marketing and distribution of petroleum products under RA 8479 (Downstream Oil Industry Regulation Act) and, as such, continues to enjoy an income tax holiday for five (5) years from November 16, 2005.
+It has under application and has further plans to apply for new BOI incentives based on the additional investments in capacity it has made over the past year.